Adductor magnus muscle: Nerve supply

 It is a composite muscle as the adductor and hamstring portions of the muscle are innervated by two different nerves.
 The adductor portion is innervated by the posterior division of the obturator nerve while the hamstring portion is innervated by the sciatic nerve.

 Osseoaponeurotic openings

-At the insertion of the muscle, there is a series of osseoaponeurotic openings, formed by tendinous arches attached to the bone.
+At the insertion of the muscle, there is a series of five osseoaponeurotic openings, formed by tendinous arches attached to the bone.
 The upper four openings are small, and give passage to the perforating branches of the profunda femoris artery.
 The lowest (often referred to as the adductor hiatus) is large, and transmits the femoral vessels to the popliteal fossa.

 Variation

 The upper, lateral part of the adductor magnus is an incompletely separated division often considered a separate muscle — the adductor minimus.
 These two muscles are frequently separated by a branch of the superior perforating branch of the profunda femoris artery.

 Function

 The adductor magnus is a powerful adductor of the thigh, made especially active when the legs are moved from a wide spread position to one in which the legs parallel each other.
 The part attached to the linea aspera acts as a lateral rotator.
 The part which reaches the medial epicondyle acts as a medial rotator when the leg is rotated outwards and flexed, and also acts to extend the hip joint.